CandaceAndrews/CandaceAndrews/README.md

 * ✉️ You can contact me at [linkedin.com/in/candaceandrews](mailto:linkedin.com/in/candaceandrews)
 * 🚀 I'm currently working on [Quetzalcomics](https://github.com/CandaceAndrews/QuetzalComics)
-* 🧠 I'm learning Vue.js
+* 🧠 I'm currently learning Vue.js

 ### Skills